geovens/AQ/README.md

 # AQ for Problem Solving (AQ-PS)

 AQ-PS is a fork work of the original Go playing bot [AQ](https://github.com/ymgaq/AQ).
-AQ-PS is a bot that does not play the games of Go, but solving life and death problems.
+AQ-PS is a bot that does not play the game of Go, but solves life and death problems.

+AQ-PS is in development, and is currently not good at solving problems of advanced level.
+So I might only keep it for personal use.

 ## Requirement
 ### Windows